Electroretinography: Diagnostics

-The ERG is also used extensively in eye research, as it provides information about the function of the retina that is not otherwise available.

-Other ERG tests, such as the photopic negative response (PhNR) and pattern ERG (PERG) may be useful in assessing retinal ganglion cell function in diseases like glaucoma.
+Other ERG tests, such as the photopic negative response (PhNR) and pattern ERG (PERG), are used to assess retinal ganglion cell function and may be useful in diseases such as glaucoma.

-The multifocal ERG is used to record separate responses for different retinal locations.

 The international body concerned with the clinical use and standardization of the ERG, EOG, and VEP is the International Society for the Clinical Electrophysiology of Vision (ISCEV).

 Other uses

 In addition to its clinical diagnostic purpose, the ERG can be used during the course of drug development and in clinical trials for testing ocular safety and efficacy of new or existing drugs and treatment modalities.

 A 2013 study by Nasser et al. found that the retinal dopaminergic response to eating a brownie is equivalent in magnitude to the response to a 20 mg dose of methylphenidate, which implies that the activity of dopamine neurons in the retina reflects brain dopaminergic activity.
 The study concludes that, if verified by further research, "ERG could provide the neurotransmitter specificity of PET at a much lower cost".

 The ERG has been shown to differ in people with schizophrenia and may be useful in helping to differentiate schizophrenia and bipolar disorder.